metalbear-co/mirrord.dev/content/docs/managing-mirrord/policies/index.md

 The example above will enforce that the user selects either `my-profile-1` or `my-profile-2` for their session.

-**Important:** mirrord profiles and the related policy settings are purely functional. mirrord profiles are applied to the session on the user machine, and should not be used as security features.
+**Important:** mirrord profiles are applied to the session on the user machine, and should not be used as security features.
-Since mirrord CLI is open source, it is possible for a malicious user to bypass these mechanisms.

 ### Restricting targets affected by mirrord policies